 There are a number of actions that can be performed once a quote has been created.
 These can be found in the More Actions menu in the top right corner of the quote:

 Under the More Actions menu, you can select the following:

 - Edit: To change information for this quote.

 - Convert to Job: To convert this quote into a scheduled job—this will change this quote's status to Converted

-- Text Message: This option sends the quote to you client via text message, they will be able to view the quote online to request changes or approve and will also receive a PDF attachment for their records.
+- Text Message: This option sends the quote to your client via text message.
+They will be able to view the quote online to request changes or approve and will also receive a PDF attachment for their records.
 Before the text message is sent, the text message can be edited.